fukayak/occumb/README.md

 <!-- badges: end -->

-occumb is an R package that provides functionalities for the application of [multispecies site occupancy modeling for environmental DNA (eDNA) metabarcoding](https://doi.org/10.1111/2041-210X.13732).
+occumb is an R package that provides functionalities for the application of [community site occupancy modeling for environmental DNA (eDNA) metabarcoding](https://doi.org/10.1111/2041-210X.13732).

 This package allows users to fit the model with a fully Bayesian approach using conventional formulas in R. This enables the analysis of the detectability of species at different stages of the workflow of eDNA metabarcoding and the inference of species site occupancy while accounting for false negatives.
 It also provides functionality for model-based inference to assist in the optimization of the study design.